sarthak219/ecomApplication/README.md

 ### <ins>Summary of the app-</ins>
 This is an app where you can find everything you need to look cool like t-shirts, jackets, shoes, etc.
-The app when opened, loads 2 databases from files, one is the user database which stores the list of all the users and, a collection database which stores all the list of all the products in the store.
+<ins>The app when opened, loads 2 databases from files, one is the user database which stores the list of all the users and,
+a collection database which stores all the list of all the products in the store.</ins>
 The app has multiple screens.
 The user is first met with a Welcome page where he has an option to either login as an admin, or an existing user, or he can simply create a new account or login as a guest.
 **The user must enter a special username and password in order to login as an admin (they can be found in the Admin class).**
-Admin, or the *SuperUser* various powers which sets him apart from any normal user.
+Admin, or the *SuperUser* has various powers which sets him apart from any normal user.
 His job is mainly to manage the stocks of the shop and user database.
-All user accounts are also password protected and after logging in as a registered user, or a guest, the user is directed to the homepage where he sees everything he can do such as view the products, search for products, etc. He can also place an order (it's just a simulation as of now which says order placed and will be delivered in 2 days).
-When the user exits the app, his/her changes are automatically saved, and he would be able to view the products in his cart, wishlist and Order History whenever he/she will open the app again.
-Also, when the app is closed, the collection database also gets saved automatically.
+All user accounts are also password protected and after logging in as a registered user, or a guest, the user is directed to the homepage where he sees everything he can do such as view the products, search for products, etc. He can also place an order (it's just a simulation as of now which says order placed and will be delivered in 2 days). <ins>When the user exits the app, his/her changes are automatically saved, and he would be able to view the products in his cart, wishlist and Order History whenever he/she will open the app again.
+Also, when the app is closed, the collection database gets saved automatically. </ins>

 **Once logged in as an admin, the admin can:**